sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

     loglevel: debug
 ```

-Then add `logging` to the metrics exporters in the pipeline:
+then declare the `logging` exporter in the pipeline:

 ```yaml
 service: